 UKVI temporary guidance during COVID-19 – what this means for you

 UKVI published temporary guidance on 17 April 2020 which includes changes to their existing guidance which may affect the usual advice you would be given.
 We have summarised what these changes mean in the different subject areas below.
-This was updated most recently on 1 December 2021.
+This was updated most recently on 02 March 2022.